Steps required to recruit to DAMASCUS

 - Sign me up!

 - Please use this link to register your site to get REDCap login.
-We will issue REDCap logins close to the launch date to centres who have local approval confirmed.
+We will issue REDCap logins to centres who have local approval confirmed.

 - Do I need to get ethical approval to join the study?